 Will EV Makers Answer the Challenge?

-It remains to be seen whether EV makers will answer the challenge by the trio of Japanese car manufacturers.
+It remains to be seen whether EV makers will answer the challenge by the trio of Japanese manufacturers.
 Right now, EV sales are still strong.
 An International Energy Agency report stated the first quarter EV sales reached more than 3 million cars sold.
 The Chinese market is particularly robust for EVs.
-There's also significant growth outside the usual EV markets, where sales more than doubled, which suggests that more and more people are transitioning to electric vehicles.
+There's also significant growth outside the usual EV markets, where sales more than doubled, which suggests that more and more people are transitioning.

 However, due to the problems renowned automaker Tesla has been facing, it may seem like the EV market is down.
 Tesla alone has been facing non-stop problems since its Q1 sales were announced (hint: the numbers are not so stellar.)
 The company's stock has also dropped more than 40% since the beginning of the year.
 Tesla's problems culminated in the company laying off many of its employees, even the executives, in hopes of combating the diminishing profit margins in six years.

 Chinese EV maker BYD, on the other hand, is performing strongly.
 It poses tough competition for Tesla.
 President Joe Biden has even imposed a 100% tariff on all EVs bought from China to curb this competition.
-Clearly, the EV market is still thriving despite Toyota's push for hybrids and the new engine.
+The EV market is still thriving despite push for hybrids and the new engine.

-For now, we shall have to wait and see what becomes of Toyota's "engine reborn."
-There are no cars yet being produced with the new combustion technology so there's nothing to compare with.
+For now, we shall have to wait and see what becomes of Toyota's "motor reborn."
+There are no autos yet being produced with the new combustion technology so there's nothing to compare with.
 Still, if it works, it will even the automotive field, making traditional engines cleaner for the environment without having to switch to full battery-operated electric vehicles.

 EV enthusiasts don't have anything to worry about as, obviously, the market still thrives.
 Despite the celebrity carmaker Tesla not having a good run this year, more and more people are switching to EVs.
 This is, of course, highly promising for the environment.

-Check out other automotive news in A1 Auto Transport's blog, whether you're an EV lover or a traditional engine fan.
+Check out other automotive news in the A1-AT blog, whether you're an EV lover or a traditional machine fan.